2024 Château Ausone Chapelle d'Ausone Saint-Émilion Grand Cru

 • Roast veal cheek with carrot puree and star anise – Complex and soft, a dish that blends beautifully with the structure of the wine.

-• Red onion tarte tatin with goat cheese and thyme – Sweet, savoury and refined: a surprisingly suitable combination with this elegant Bordeaux.
+• Red onion tarte tatin with goat's cheese and thyme – Sweet, savoury and refined: a surprisingly suitable pairing with this elegant Bordeaux.

 Specifications